Kembra Pfahler: 2010-Present

-In 2019, Pfahler played a rock in Anohni's play SHE WHO SAW BEAUTIFUL THINGS at The Kitchen, alongside her teacher Lorraine O'Grady as well as Laurie Anderson and Charles Atlas.
+Pfhaler performed in the window of The Hole Gallery in 2019 called Slippery When Dead, inspired by a surfer film her father was in called Slipper When Wet (1958) by Bruce Brown.
+The same year she played a rock in Anohni's play SHE WHO SAW BEAUTIFUL THINGS at The Kitchen, alongside her teacher Lorraine O'Grady as well as Laurie Anderson and Charles Atlas.
+Pfahler still regularly performs with The Voluptuous Horror of Karen Black alongside staging exhibitions and performances.

 Availabilism

 Pfahler founded the art movements and conceptual philosophies of Availabilism (sometimes written as 'availabism'), using what is closest at hand ("available") as both the inspiration for her work and the medium of her expression.
-Availabilism is associated with punk and DIY movements, Pfahler has defined it as:"Availabilism is making the best use of what’s available.
+Availabilism is associated with punk and DIY movements, Pfahler has defined it as:"Availabilism is making the best use of what's available.
 It has a basis in finance and commerce, although if there is money available to be used it will be used.
-It’s not a celebration of poverty, but of abundance.
-It’s having the willingness to be an interdisciplinary artist.
+It's not a celebration of poverty, but of abundance.
+It's having the willingness to be an interdisciplinary artist.
 In my case, performance was about using the available tools that I had, which was my body and one of my first performances, the egg piece, it was having one egg in the refrigerator."Pfahler teaches students in how to use Availabilism through her workshops 'Performance Art 101,' which she has delivered regularly over the past two decades in New York City's East Village as well as venues including Pioneer Works and The Watermill Center.
 Pfahler has also taught at Bard College.